jonworek/ngAutocomplete/README.md

 Uses optional directive parameters, so it won't work with <1.2.
 If people are interested I'll release a <1.2 version.

+## Why was this forked?

+The original version of this nice directive wouldn't work in my app, where I was loading the Google Maps API via the `angular-google-maps` project.
+I further complicated things when I set it all up with webpack.
+I found that `window.google`, which is provided by the Google Maps API, wasn't available when this directive's `link()` function was getting executed, which caused the directive not to work properly.

+So, to solve these issues for my situation, I decided to poll for `window.google` to be available, signifying that the API had been loaded.
+Now, with polling in place, this directive works perfectly.

 ## Examples

 + [Example Plunkers - Simple Usage](http://plnkr.co/edit/GE34ojss9xMGm0024FvM?p=preview)